least-py/BWI_Challenge/README.md

 # BWI_Challenge

-A program to solve the [BWI Challenge](https://www.get-in-it.de/coding-challenge)
+A program to solve the [BWI Challenge](https://www.get-in-it.de/coding-challenge).
+The aim is to achieve the highest possible utility value.
+The details of the goods to be transported (utility value, weight, units) are listed here: [Transport details](https://www.get-in-it.de/imgs/it/codingCompetition/bwi/code_for_bwi.pdf).
+This programme uses a heuristic for the problem that is based on the principle of a greedy algorithm.

 ## Getting Started